-- 65 Particularly relevant for the improvement of heavy precipitation in CPM is the better representation of DMC processes, especially when convection is triggered close to the surface (Bui et al., 2018).
-In fact, studies have shown that CPMs induce stronger updraughts that leads to stronger convection (Meredith et al., 2015a; Meredith et al., 2015b).
-This is also observed in Numerical Weather Prediction (NWP) simulations (Barthlott and Hoose, 2015; Panosetti et al., 2018).
-When convection occurs over an area of complex orography, the finer representation of the mountains in CPM increases the triggering of convection - 70 (Langhans et al., 2012; Vanden Broucke et al., 2018; Heim et al., 2018; Vergara-Temprado et al., 2020), leading to a better agreement with radar observations (Purr et al., 2019).
-Regarding other model variables, previous papers argued that CPM improve the simulation of surface temperature (Ban et al., 2014; Prein et al., 2015; Hackenbruch et al., 2016), due to a better representation of the orography, as well as the cloud coverage (Lucas-Picher et al., 2021).
-Regarding the soil-moisture-precipitation feedback, past work has shown that RCM tends to show a positive sign (Hohenegger et al., 2009; Leutwyler et al., 2009; - 75 al., 2021) whereas CPM can show both negative and positive signs at the sub-continental and continental spatial scales, respectively.
+Particularly relevant for the improvement of heavy precipitation in CPM is the better representation of DMC processes, especially when convection is triggered close to the surface (Bui et al., 2018).
+In fact, studies have shown that CPMs induce stronger updraughts that lead to stronger convection (Meredith et al., 2015a, b).
+This is also observed in numerical weather prediction (NWP) simulations (Barthlott and Hoose, 2015; Panosetti et al., 2018).
+When convection occurs over an area of complex orography, the finer representation of the mountains in CPM increases the triggering of convection (Langhans et al., 2012; Vanden-Broucke et al., 2018; Heim, 2018; Vergara-Temprado et al., 2020), leading to a better agreement with radar observations (Purr et al., 2019).
+Regarding other model variables, previous papers argued that CPM improves the simulation of surface temperature (Ban et al., 2014; Prein et al., 2015; Hackenbruch et al., 2016), due to a better representation of the orography, as well as the cloud coverage (Lucas-Picher et al., 2021).
+Regarding the soil-moisture-precipitation feedback, past work has shown that RCM tends to show a positive sign (Hohenegger et al., 2009; Leutwyler et al., 2021), whereas CPM can show both negative and positive signs at the sub-continental and continental spatial scales, respectively.
 The reason is that wetter soils induce more frequent precipitation at RCMs but more intense events in CPM (Leutwyler et al., 2021).
-CPM seem to better agree with observations as previous observations showed a negative sign of the feedback due to an increased sensible heat flux over drier soils, and mesoscale variability in soil moisture which intensifies afternoon convection (Taylor et al., 2012).
-Moisture biases also affect the development of heavy precipitation where a wet bias - 80 was found for established RCM models (Lin et al., 2018; Li et al., 2020), as well as in CPM simulations (Risanto et al., 2019; Bastin et al., 2019; Caldas-Alvarez and Khodayar, 2020; Li et al., 2020).
-However, how both RCM and CPM deal with the moisture wet bias still is an open question.
-Regarding atmospheric instability Li et al., (2020), found larger Convective Available Potential Energy (CAPE) during the afternoon in CPM, which was correctly converted to larger precipitation at the Tibetan Plateau.
-Finally, the scale dependency of other variables of interest for convective development such as Equivalent - 85 Potential Temperature at 850 hPa (θ_e^{850}), has been seldom investigated.
+CPM seems to better agree with observations, as previous observations showed a negative sign of the feedback, due to an increased sensible heat flux over drier soils, and mesoscale variability in soil moisture, which intensifies afternoon convection (Taylor et al., 2012).
+Moisture biases also affect the development of heavy precipitation, where a wet bias was found for established RCM models (Lin et al., 2018; Li et al., 2020) as well as in CPM simulations (Risanto et al., 2019; Bastin et al., 2019; Caldas-Alvarez and Khodayar, 2020; Li et al., 2020).
+However, how both RCM and CPM deal with the moisture wet bias is still an open question.
+Regarding atmospheric instability, Li et al. (2020) found larger convective available potential energy (CAPE) during the afternoon in CPM, which was correctly converted to higher precipitation at the Tibetan Plateau.
+Finally, the scale dependency of other variables of interest for convective development, such as equivalent potential temperature at 850 hPa (θ{e}^{850}), has seldom been investigated.

-The model evaluated in this paper is the COnsortium for Small scale Modelling in Climate Mode (COSMO-CLM; Schättler et al., 2016, Rockel et al. 2008) which is especially suitable for studying differences between RCM and CPM due its flexibility for configuration in convection parametrized and convection permitting resolutions.
-COSMO-CLM is a well-established regional climate model used by research and applied-science institutions in Europe (Sørland et al., 2021) and hence there is

-90 interest in quantifying its skill in simulating heavy precipitation its associated processes in a CPM set-up.
+The model evaluated in this paper is the Consortium for Small-scale Modelling in Climate Mode (COSMO-CLM; Schättler et al., 2016; Rockel et al., 2008), which is especially suitable for studying differences between RCM and CPM due its flexibility for configuration in convection-parameterized and convection-permitting resolutions.
+COSMO-CLM is a well established regional climate model used by research and applied-science institutions in Europe (Sørland et al., 2021), and hence there is interest in quantifying its skill in simulating heavy precipitation and its associated processes in a CPM setup.